-The idea to do a school project and help out some faraway local organisation make a positive impact in their deprived community is basically a dream job for many of us architects, even if it is done for free.
-After all, we are a profession that’s used to be underpaid while doing projects that never get built, so it’s not like we were making any big sacrifices on that part.
+The idea to do a school project and help out a local organisation make a positive impact in their community is basically a dream job for many of us architects even when done on a voluntary basis.
 What was the most interesting thing for us, from the architecture standpoint, was how we actually got to the final result.
 It was a constant learning process and adjustment to various circumstances, up until the last days of construction.
 Everything was a crucial factor at some point – location, climate, materials, culture, prices, workers, expertise, budget, time… Doing a decent project on paper, was by far the easiest part.

 Based largely on the fact that we were building in open terrain, the main decision was to try the “clustered” approach which departs from the common longitudinal school layout present almost everywhere in the region.
 The final complex would consist of 12-15 identical, 7x7m units, grouped to form inner courtyards, each “belonging” to a certain age group.
 A project like that would be more flexible and could be built in phases, even altered if necessary, without changing the basic concept.
 By dividing a typically big school building into smaller parts, a different environment and a sense of scale is created, resembling more a small city than a school.